Cwantic/Documentation/Design/Restraints.md

 You can change the coordinate system that defines the directions X,Y,Z :

 - Global (default)
-- Local to preceding element
-- Local to following element
+- Local to adjacent element

 The **Level** is used to identify the spectrum applied to this anchor for multilevel floor response spectrum analysis.